plus3it/ash-windows-formula/README.CustomBanners.md

     For illustrative content.

-While the project-readme's [configuration](https://github.com/plus3it/ash-windows-formula#configuration) section provides general guidance for setting cutom registry entries, that guidance may not be adequately illustrative of how it applies to login-banners.
-Further, the content in the previously-noted YAML files may not work correctly under current versions of Windows or Saltstack.
+While the project-readme's [configuration](https://github.com/plus3it/ash-windows-formula#configuration) section provides general guidance for setting custom registry entries, that guidance may not be adequately illustrative of how it applies to login-banners.
+Further, the content in the previously-noted YAML files may not work correctly under current versions of Windows.
 The following is meant to be a more-illustrative summary of how the pillar-content should be constructed.

 ```yaml
 ash-windows: